Cycling Col du Glandon West

 TOUR DE FRANCE

-Col du Glandon has been included in the Tour de France 13 times since it was first introduced in 1947.
-After its inaugural year, Glandon was not included again until 1977, and has been included sparingly thereafter (averaging about once every four years, 11 times in the 43 years between 1977 and 2020).
-As of 2020, the last time Glandon had been included in the Tour was 2013.
+As of 2023, Col du Glandon has been included in the Tour de France 14 times since it was first introduced in 1947, most recently in 2015.
+After its inaugural year, Glandon was not included again until 1977, and has been included sparingly thereafter (averaging about once every four years, 12 times in the 46 years between 1977 and 2023).

 Merckx realized his mortality on Glandon, Stage 18 1977 TdF.